ROCm/MIOpen/README.md

 ## Building the driver

-MIOpen provides an [application-driver](https://github.com/AMDComputeLibraries/MLOpen/tree/develop/driver) which can be used to execute any one particular layer in isolation and measure performance and verification of the library. \
+MIOpen provides an [application-driver](https://github.com/AMDComputeLibraries/MIOpen/tree/develop/driver) which can be used to execute any one particular layer in isolation and measure performance and verification of the library. \

-The driver can be built using the `MLOpenDriver` target:
+The driver can be built using the `MIOpenDriver` target:

-` cmake --build . --config Release --target MLOpenDriver ` **OR** ` make MLOpenDriver `
+` cmake --build . --config Release --target MIOpenDriver ` **OR** ` make MIOpenDriver `

-Documentation on how to run the driver is [here](https://github.com/AMDComputeLibraries/MLOpen/blob/develop/driver/README.md)
+Documentation on how to run the driver is [here](https://github.com/AMDComputeLibraries/MIOpen/blob/develop/driver/README.md)

 ## Running the tests